adammertel/historical-geocoding-assistant/manual/README.md

 <img src="./../imgs/records.png" alt="records image" height="200" />

-## 6.2 Data
+## 6.2 Table

-A section to handle and edit values of the record.
-There are two subsections:
+Document and sheet names and buttons to:

+- open the selected table in the new tab of the browswer
+- change the selected table

+## 6.3 Localisation

-The localisation section, which allows the handling of the "localisation columns" described in **2.1**; beneath are 4 buttons:
+Values of the selected record related to "localisation columns" described in **2.1**; beneath are 4 buttons:

 - highlight - highlight the current record’s position on the map (without panning);
 - focus - pan and zoom to the position of the record;